GPRS: Services offered

 If SMS over GPRS is used, an SMS transmission speed of about 30 SMS messages per minute may be achieved.
-This is much faster than using the ordinary SMS over GSM, whose SMS transmission speed is about 6 to 10 SMS messages per minute.
+This is much faster than using SMS over GSM, whose transmission speed is about 6 to 10 messages per minute.

+Frequencies

+As the GPRS standard is an extension of GSM capabilities, the service operates on the 2G and 3G GSM frequencies.
+GPRS devices can typically use (one or more) of the frequencies within one of the frequency bands the radio supports (850, 900, 1800, 1900 MHz).
+Depending on the device, location, and intended use, regulations may be imposed either restricting or explicitly specifying authorised frequency bands.